jonathan1228/leadsApp/README.md

 * I will figure out how to mock the $http for my own sake since I don't like having this project without any tests.
 If you wish to see it, I will glady push it once I figure it out.

+* Will need to implement better solution to refreshing the form after submitting.
+Currently with the way things are set up, new objects are being stored in the database with just the created_at property being defined.

 * run the project using nodemon and it will be on port 3000

+* I know I can do a lot better if given the time to polish up things up, please provide feedback!